 This site offers some basic information about career paths, strategies, and resources available to English Majors, and features some of the interesting paths taken by graduates of John Jay College’s English program.

 Here we offer here some ideas about the many different kinds of things you can do with with your B.A. in English, along with some very practical advice for how those with English degrees find and get these kinds of jobs.

 BA in English: Benefits vs. Risks

 You have probably heard the argument that getting a degree in English is a very risky project.
 The argument says that it isn’t clear how education in reading, writing, and literature translates into a professional career.
-Based on the success of graduates across the nation and from John Jay, we know this is not true: getting a degree in English (or in another field of the humanities or liberal arts) may in fact be less risky than getting a vocational degree which limits you to one kind of job for your entire career.
+Based on the success of graduates across the nation and from John Jay, we know this argument is not true.
+Quite the contrary: getting a degree in English (or in another field of the humanities or liberal arts) may in fact be less risky than getting a vocational degree which limits you to one kind of job for your entire career.

 - Apply theoretical approaches to difficult problems